abhaikollara/lfh-feedback/notes/database.md

 flask db migrate -m "feedback table" flask db upgrade
 ```
+This will actually create the `feedback` table in our database.

 ### `routes.py`
 Phew, that's a lot of work and we haven't even gotten started with the real work.
 So far, we've establish the link between a database and created a table to contain the feedbacks.
 Now we get into the business of actually pushing data into the table.